 Dag nabbit they don’t match!!
 I waited over night until after they were completely dry to check on them and realized that they were totally off.
 I had to take the bottom drawer and sand the print off with my electric sander to start all over.
 The second time around I decided to do the bottom drawer differently than the top and I think it works much better now.

-For those who follow me on Facebook, in case you missed it here is the video that I posted as soon as I finished the dresser.
-I’m a little quirky and I tend to ramble, so for those who stick it out with me I really do appreciate it!
+For those who follow me on Facebook, in case you missed it here is the video that I posted as soon as I finished the painted dresser.
+I’m a little quirky and I tend to ramble, so for those who stick it out with me, I really do appreciate it!

 This ugly duckling really transformed into a beautiful vintage painted dresser.

 The details and edges were all distressed using my favorite flexible sandpaper.The brassy gold hardware was freshened up to a dark almost hammered bronze.